 - To be able to identify spiders to species level with a high degree of competence.
 Like many invertebrate groups, many spiders are difficult to identify correctly without experience.
-Beginners will need to have their identifications verified, and rarer or taxonomically difficult species should be checked even when recorded by experienced arachnologists.
+Beginners will need to have their identifications verified and rarer or taxonomically difficult species should be checked even when recorded by experienced arachnologists.
 Area Organisers and the National Organiser are available to advise on identification problems.
-Note that special courses are arranged by the British Arachnological Society, and by the Field Studies Council, for those wishing to learn how to identify spiders.
-These courses are either for a day, a weekend, or a whole week and are held at various field centres throughout Great Britain. - The ability and opportunity to undertake fieldwork that will provide records for the database. - To complete record cards, provided free of charge by the Biological Records Centre, or to submit data computerised in the agreed format.
+Note that special courses are arranged by the British Arachnological Society, the Field Studies Council and others for those wishing to learn how to identify spiders.
+These courses are either for a day, a weekend, or a whole week and are held at various field centres throughout Great Britain.
+Up-to-date information on forthcoming courses around the country is available on the BAS web site. - The ability and opportunity to undertake field work that will provide records for the database. - The submission of data computerised in an agreed format.
+Ideally this should be as MapMate files although Excel files structured in a way that allows import into the Scheme's dataset-specific format can also be submitted.
+MapMate is an inexpensive, extensively-used software package designed for mapping, storing and sharing biological recording data.
+It is available to SRS recorders at a discounted price.